AlbertFlatscher/Disaster-Response-Pipeline/README.md

 Building a Disaster Response ML Pipeline is one of the projects within the Udacity Data Scientist Nanodegree Program.
 The training data was provided by [Appen](https://www.appen.com/)

 ## Data <a name="data"></a>
-The data provided consist of three .csv Files:
+The data provided consist of two .csv Files:
 <ul>
   <li>messages.csv - contains 26248 destinct Text messages send in disaster situations
   <li>categories.csv - maps the messages into one of 36 categories